Mehrabios/Rock-Paper-Scissors/README.md

 HTML , CSS , Vanila JS

 ## Contribution Guidelines
-Your contributions to improve the Guess The Number game are welcome.
+Your contributions to improve the Rock-Paper-Scissors game are welcome.
 To contribute:
 <ul>
     <li>Fork the project;</li>
     <li>Make changes in a new branch: git checkout -b feature/new-feature-name;</li>